0xarmagan/0xarmagan/README.md

 - Hi, This is @0xarmagan
-- I’m interested in creating a shitposter, translation a blog, thinking a social media strategy, memeing, helping new community members navigate the ecosystem.
+- I'm working on content production and ideas to help DAOs reach local people.
+Some of these works;  translation a blog, thinking a social media strategy, memeing, helping new community members navigate the ecosystem etc.

 ⚒  Works;
 - Turkish newsletter about zero knowledge [zkApe](https://zkape.substack.com/)